Seongun/alternate-realities/BlogPosts.md

 #### Environment Screenshot

-So far the steps have been generated as separate blocks that will differ in their heights.
+So far the steps have been generated as separate blocks that will differ in their heights as my understanding of Penrose staircase grows.
+The interaction added is keyboard based input to continue on the pathway.
-The exact natures of what they would be acting in is to be determined.
-The steps that the user stays on will be changed in color.

 ![alt text](https://image.ibb.co/cMocfc/Screen_Shot_2018_02_06_at_14_43_32.png "Unity Screenshot")